PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 Some of the highlights of these commands are as follows:
 * `/mines create` : Create the mine based upon the wand selection.
-* `/mines command` : Not active.
-Future Feature.
+* `/mines command` : Not yet active.
+This is a future feature.
+Commands have been hooked hooked up and can run, but have been disabled since there are other Features that are needed to support more complex resets.
 Will be able to run commands during mine resets, similar to running commands during /rankup.
+The idea is that you can have unique mines that have not been possible before, such as randomly spawned forests or specific builds.
 * `/mines delete` : Deletes a mine.
 You can always undelete a mine by going in to the server file system and rename the deleted mine, then restart the server.
 * `/mines info` : Very useful in viewing all information related to the mine.
 * `/mines list` : Displays all mines on your server.